 The Philosophy Department at Brock University and its Master of Arts program are unique in Canada.
 It is the only philosophy program to offer a double emphasis in Contemporary European thought and Eastern philosophy.

-Since its inception over three four decades ago, the program has sought to acquaint students, though especially graduate students, with a global philosophical heritage drawn from both the West and the East.
+Since its inception over five decades ago, the program has sought to acquaint students, though especially graduate students, with a global philosophical heritage drawn from both the West and the East.
 The natural outgrowth of this double focus has been a deepening appreciation for Comparative Philosophy.
 The diversity of interests spawned by the interaction of philosophical traditions has produced a dynamic environment that continues to attract students from across Canada and the world.

 The deadline for the completion of the online application and additional application materials is February 1 for fall admission of that same year for the Philosophy MA Program.